 Spending time at both an open pit and underground mine, and holding discussions with experts at Boliden and LKAB gave us an invaluable insight into how two Swedish mining companies handle the challenges of environmental impact and the impact of the mines on the local community.
 We can now apply this knowledge during our dialogues with mining companies overseas.

-The Ethical Councils report impacts of the mining industry
+The Council on Ethics report impacts of the mining industry

-To gain a better understanding of the environmental impacts of the mining industry, in 2008 the Ethical Council drew up a report on and visited a mine in Guatemala.
-The Ethical Council works with other institutional investors to address individual companies and entire sectors.
+To gain a better understanding of the environmental impacts of the mining industry, in 2008 the Council on Ethics drew up a report on and visited a mine in Guatemala.
+The Council on Ethics works with other institutional investors to address individual companies and entire sectors.